ultragorira/ultragorira.github.io/_posts/2023-XX-XX-Vector-Embeddings-KNN-HSNW.md

 import seaborn as sns
 import matplotlib.pyplot as plt

-sentences = ["The lion lives in the African Savana",
-             "Felines belong to the family of cats and the biggest ones are found in Africa", "Polars is a Rust-based library that lets you handle data frigging fast"]
+sentences = ["Leonardo da Vinci (1452–1519) was a Renaissance polymath renowned for his diverse talents and contributions to art, science, and innovation.
+Widely considered one of the greatest artists in history, he created masterpieces such as the Mona Lisa and The Last Supper.", "Vinci's insatiable curiosity led him to make groundbreaking scientific observations and sketches in fields ranging from anatomy and engineering to astronomy, showcasing his remarkable intellect and leaving an indelible mark on both the arts and sciences.", "Gorillas are herbivorous, predominantly ground-dwelling great apes that inhabit the tropical forests of equatorial Africa"]

 embeddings = model.encode(sentences)

-for i, embedding in enumerate(embeddings)
+for i, embedding in enumerate(embeddings):
-    sns.heatmap(embeddings[i].reshape(-1,384),cmap="Greys",center=0,square=False)
-    plt.gcf().set_size_inches(10,1)
+    sns.heatmap(embeddings[i].reshape(-1,384),cmap="Reds",center=0,square=False)
+    plt.gcf().set_size_inches(24,1)
     plt.axis('off')
     plt.show()